The Triumph Razor Edge Owners’ Club Ltd

 The Triumph 2000 TDA of 1949 is very similar in outward appearance to the 1800, but has the Standard Vanguard 2088cc engine and drivetrain.

 The Triumph Renown TDB introduced in January1950 has the 4-cylinder 2088cc engine as used in the equivalent Standard Vanguard.
 The gearbox is a three speed column change unit, with the gear-lever to the left of the steering wheel.
 The chassis is box-girder with independent coil springs for the front suspension.
-There were lever-type door handles, and the bumpers had a 'C' shape cross section with broader over-riders than the preceding or following models.
-The stylised ‘flaming torch’ radiator mascot was introduced only after the first 3,000 models had been produced, and at the same time Overdrive became an option.
+There were lever-type door handles, and the bumpers had a 'C' shape cross section with broader over-riders than the preceding models.
+The stylised ‘flaming torch’ radiator mascot was introduced only after the first 3,000 of this model had been produced, and at the same time Overdrive became an option.

 The Triumph Renown TDC introduced in January 1952 has the same Standard Vanguard 2088cc engine and drivetrain, but the chassis was lengthened by 3 inches to give easier access and improved leg-room for rear seat passengers.
 (This chassis length was originally developed for the 191 ‘Limousine’ models produced starting in 1951, featuring a fixed front seat and a partition with a sliding glass window between the front and rear compartments.)
-The rear window on the TDC reverted to the larger size, and door-handles became push-button operated.
+The rear window on the TDC was a slightly larger size, and door-handles became push-button operated instead of lever-action.

 TECHNICAL DEVELOPMENTS DURING THE TDB/TDC YEARS

 by John Bath, Club Historian